jspringbot/jspringbot/README.md

     https://central.sonatype.org/pages/apache-maven.html

-4. Git User to use for releasing to Nexus
+4. Git User to use for releasing to Nexus Sonatype

 #### Releasing Sequence